 29. It All Goes Faster Than You Think

-And if nothing else, just know this: you’re doing better than you think.
-Even if your kitchen isn’t clean, your to-do list isn’t finished, and your husband still can’t find the spatula.
+And if nothing else, you’re doing better than you think.
+It's okay if your kitchen's a mess, your to-do list still has things to check off, and you still haven't taught your husband where the spatula is.